HUSKY: Humanoid Skateboarding System via Physics-Aware Whole-Body Control: Experiments

 \item \textbf{Steering strategy}: We compare our steering design with a \textbf{\emph{w/o Tilt Guidance}} baseline, where the policy implicitly learn board tilt angles for steering without physics-guided tilt reference.

-\item \textbf{Transition mechanism}: We evaluate two variants: (i) \textbf{\emph{AMP Transition}}, which uses phase-specific reference motions, including stepping onto and off the skateboard, and relies on style rewards to guide transitions, and (ii) \textbf{\emph{Translation-only}}, which guides only translational motion while ignoring orientation, underscoring the importance of jointly controlling both position and rotation during phase transitions.
+\item \textbf{Transition mechanism}: We evaluate three variants: (i) \textbf{\emph{AMP Transition}}, which uses phase-specific reference motions, including stepping onto and off the skateboard, and relies on style rewards to guide transitions, (ii) \textbf{\emph{Translation-only}}, which guides only translational motion while ignoring orientation, underscoring the importance of jointly controlling both position and rotation during phase transitions, and (iii) \textbf{\emph{Mixed Initialization}}~\cite{liu2025discrete} utilizes a balanced 50/50 mixture of pushing and steering phases during reset to facilitate comprehensive phase exploration.

 \end{itemize}